Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 With 3 kids, we go through bread quickly.
 It can get expensive buying at the convenience store or the grocery store.
 I have started to buy bread in bulk at the discount bakery ...

 Buying in bulk can be a great way to save money on staple items like bread.
 To prevent spoilage, excess bread can be placed in the freezer.
-This is a guide about buy and freeze bread in bulk.
+This is a page about buy and freeze bread in bulk.